fjtapia/sort_parallel_benchmark/README.md

 The execution of the benchmark generate an output file, beginning with the description of the machine (number of threads, memory, cache .... ), and a description of each test and the results obtained

-Inside the folders. you can find, too, a sub folder results, with the results files obtained in several machines

 ***
 *Copyright 2016  [Francisco Tapia (fjtapia@gmail.com) ] (mail:fjtapia@gmail.com)*